Zuiluj/personal-site-content/Blogs/i-wonder-how-far-i-can-go.md

 It gave me a whole new way of thinking.
 I never really had confidence, I usually just wing it by throwing all my care out the windows, saying “screw it”, then winging the thing.
 Some days it does work, but it eventually made me ask myself: “Is it just gonna be like this every time?”
 In the end, I want to care, I want to try working hard on something I like.
 I may not have the greatest dream, nor the best vision in my work or output, but I still want to try.
 Maybe being myself is enough for this world?

 _In case you are curious what art class it was, it is “Post-realistic Digital Painting taught by Sinix Design in Brainstorm School Online”._

 ## Challenges

 ### It’s almost always a rainy day

 It’s not all good stuff every day.
 I never had that big of a motivation for doing it.
 I tried doing this “discipline” thing, and I kept failing with it.
 The systems I tried so far weren’t the effective solution I was looking for.
 Sooner or later, it will just become monotonic for me.
-I just pushed through most of the days but it was not enjoyable really, and I’m not wishing for it to be always enjoyable, but the biggest problem is most of those days, my brain is just on autopilot, that’s the most boring thing I could do, to let it run on autopilot, and not be immersed completely in what you are currently doing.
+I just pushed through most of the days but it was not enjoyable really, and I’m not wishing for it to be always enjoyable, but the biggest problem is most of those days, my brain is just on autopilot, that’s the most boring thing I could do, to let it run on autopilot, and not be immersed completely in what am I currently doing.

 ## Having fun